Yoav666s/dnd-wiki/collections/_spells/basic-rules/9th-level/true-polymorph.md

   The target's gear melds into the new form.
 The creature can't activate, use, wield, or otherwise benefit from any of its equipment.

   ***Object into Creature.*** You can turn an object into any kind of creature, as long as the creature's size is no larger than the object's size and the creature's challenge rating is 9 or lower.
 The creature is friendly to you and your companions.
 It acts on each of your turns.
 You decide what action it takes and how it moves.
-The GM has the creature's statistics and resolves all of its actions and movement.
+The DM has the creature's statistics and resolves all of its actions and movement.

   If the spell becomes permanent, you no longer control the creature.
 It might remain friendly to you, depending on how you have treated it.